Teacher's Air Quality Resources

 - Picture Book: Why is Coco Orange? - Green day, great time to play.
 Learn what colors can tell you about the air.

 - Air Quality Flag Program - The Flag Program uses colored flags based on U.S. EPA's Air Quality Index (AQI) to notify teachers, students, school personnel and members of the community of air quality conditions.

-- Hands-on Activities and Other Resources on Air Quality and Climate for Teachers - EPA researchers have developed several hands-on activities for teachers and others to use in the classroom and other educational settings.
+- Hands-on Activities and Other Resources on Air Quality and Climate Change for Teachers - EPA researchers have developed several hands-on activities for teachers and others to use in the classroom and other educational settings.

 Web sites for Teachers and Students